prateek3255/scrroll-in/README.md

 I know there are a few extensions that already serve this purpose, but most of them either didn't work correctly or lacked the features that I needed, so I ended up creating my own.

+## How to use?

+- Download the extension at the [Chrome Web Store](https://chrome.google.com/webstore/detail/scrroll-in/cjgjbjogfodppempgdlppgefojbcmjom?hl=en&gl=IN)
+- Go to a page where you want to save, scroll to a specific position
+- Hit the icon of Scrroll In to use it, then hit Save

+Your scroll position is saved for that page.

+While you are on that same page, you can:

+- Go back to the saved position
+- Or update the saved position
+- Or delete the saved position

+When you need to go back, hit the icon of Scrroll In, then hit Fetch Scroll.

+When you need to update, hit the icon of Scrroll In, then hit Update.

+When you need to update, hit the icon of Scrroll In, then hit Delete.

+You can also manage your saved positions, to do this, hit the icon of Scrroll In, then hit Options.
+You will see a list of links saved by Scrroll In.

+Check out our video to see more [how to use Scrroll In](https://www.youtube.com/watch?v=Pnc1EeF8y70).

 ## How it works?

 Under the hood, this extension uses the [chrome localStorage API](https://developer.mozilla.org/en/DOM/Storage#localStorage) to store the scroll positions for different webpages.
 I avoided using sync storage due to its storage limitations ([read more](https://developer.chrome.com/apps/storage)).
 This extension creates an object which stores the URL as keys and the scroll position as values.